 In exercising the authority under this medical power of attorney, my representative shall act consistently with my special directives or limitations as stated below.

 I am giving the following SPECIAL DIRECTIVES OR LIMITATIONS ON THIS POWER: (Comments about tube feedings, breathing machines, cardiopulmonary resuscitation, dialysis, mental health treatment, funeral arrangements, autopsy, and organ donation may be placed here.
 My failure to provide special directives or limitations does not mean that I want or refuse certain treatments).

-1. If I am very sick and not able to communicate my wishes for myself and I am certified by one physician who has personally examined me, to have a terminal condition or to be in a persistent vegetative state (I am unconscious) and am neither aware of my environment nor able to interact with others,) I direct that life-prolonging medical intervention that would serve solely to prolong the dying process or maintain me in a persistent vegetative state be withheld or withdrawn.
+1. If I am very sick and not able to communicate my wishes for myself and I am certified by one physician who has personally examined me, to have a terminal condition or to be in a persistent vegetative state (I am unconscious) and am neither aware of my environment nor able to interact with others,) I direct that life-prolonging medical intervention that would serve solely to prolong them dying process or maintain me in a persistent vegetative state be withheld or withdrawn.
 I want to be allowed to die naturally and only be given medications or other medical procedures necessary to keep me comfortable.
 I want to receive as much medication as is necessary to alleviate my pain.

-2. Other directives:
+2. Other directives

-THIS MEDICAL POWER OF ATTORNEY SHALL BECOM HOLD OR WITHDRAW INFORMED CONSENT TO MY NCAPAG CITY TO GIVE, WITH-
+THIS MEDICAL POWER OF ATTORNEY SHALL BECOME EFFECTIVE ONLY UPON MY INCAPACITY TO GIVE, WITHHOLD OR WITHDRAW INFORMED CONSENT TO MY OWN MEDICAL CARE.

 Signature of the Principal

 I did not sign the principal's signature above.
-I am at least eightee not entitled to any portion of the estate of the principal or to the legally responsible for the costs of the principal's medical or other tive or successor representative of the principal. best of my knowledge und der any will of f the prin cipal or codicil thereto, or
+I am at least eighteen years of age and am not related to the principal by blood or marriage.
+I am not entitled to any portion of the estate of the principal or to the best of my knowledge under any will of the principal or codicil thereto, or legally responsible for the costs of the principal's medical or other care.
+I am not the principal's attending physician, nor am I the representative or successor representative of the principal.

-Witness DATE

-Witness DATE
+DATE

-STATE OF COU INTY OF

-I,certify that

-Certify that

-whose names are signed to the writing above bearing date on the the same before me.

-Given under my hand this day of , 20 ·

-My commission expires:

-Signature of Notary Public -
+Witness DATE Witness DATE STATE OF cc COUNTY OF l, , a Notary Public of said Count y, do certify that, as principal, and and , as witnesses, whose names are signed to the writing above bearing date e on the day of, 20, hav re this day acknowledged the same before me.
+Given under my hand this day of, 20 My comr mission expires: Signature of Notary Public Be sure to give a copy of this complete Also, if you wish to have your document add complete the boxes at the top o